-The edition in which you are going to submit your article might have own requirements for the text format.
-Here are the services that help to choose a journal for your article, and also contain requirements to the text format, citation, compiling a reference list and more.
+The journal to which you are going to submit your article may have specific requirements for the formatting of the text.
+Below you can find a list of services to help you to select a suitable journal for your article, as well as guidance on formatting the text, citation styling, compiling a reference list and more.

 Choosing a Journal

-Find the journals that publish researches results in your field of study, look at the impact factors:
+Find the journals that publish researches results in your research area and check their impact indicators:

-The rating of the journals that provides a set of bibliometric indexes based on the information resources of Elsevier’s SciVerse Scopus database.
-Also an opportunity to evaluate the effectiveness of the scientific journal.
+The ranking of the journals which provides a backset of bibliometric indicators based on the information sources of Scopus database (Elsevier).
+It offers an opportunity to evaluate the performance of a scientific journal.

-Journal rating, based on the Impact-factor, published annually by Clarivate Analytics on the Web of Science platform (access only in the local network of Igor Sikorsky Kyiv Polytechnic Institute).
+Journal ranking system, based on the Impact-factor, published annually by Clarivate on the Web of Science platform (accessible only within the local network of Igor Sikorsky Kyiv Polytechnic Institute).

-he most popular structure of the scientific article is based on the principle IMRAD
+he most popular structure of a scientific article is based on the IMRAD principle

-Introduction, Methods, Results, and Discussion – international format of the scientific journal articles
+Introduction, Methods, Results, and Discussion – international format of scientific articles

 Each article has a distinct structure: